tinkerbell/proposals/proposals/0002/README.md

 ### Tinkerbell

-Tinkerbell itself is more like a meta-project that glues all the subprojects it depends on.
-In terms of quality assurance we should have a strong and reliable pipeline of E2E tests to guarantee that the new version for the subprojects are working fine in integration.

-The subproject Tinkerbell depends on will be pinned as part of the Tinkerbell release but their version are a "suggestion".
+While Tinkerbell is a collection of projects, the version applied to the `tink` project shall reflect the project version.

+Dependent projects like `tinkerbell-docs` and the `sandbox` projects, which make the other projects comprehendible and provable, must follow the major and minor of the `tink` project to prevent confusion.
+These projects should not introduce independent resources because the major and minor versions must be pinned to `tink` version.
+Indepedent resources should be provided in a project that can be versioned independetly.

+The `tink` project should adopt the latest releases of subprojects promptly.
+A strong and reliable pipeline of E2E tests should guarantee that new versions of subprojects are working with fine in a complete integration.
+Breaking changes to `tink`, should be avoided when adopting subproject updates, including major revisions.
+When breaking changes are required, the `tink` project should update its version accordingly.
+Breaking changes should be introduced in prerelease versions for proving, for example `v2.0.0-alpha.1`.

 SemVer guarantees that all the PATCH release are working as long as the MINOR release is the same.

-Tinkerbell `v0.4.0` depends from boot `v1.2.0` every PATCH release for boot should work.
+For example, if `tink v0.4.0` depends on `boots v1.2.0`, `tink v0.4.0` should require no code or interface changes to be built with and other `v1.2` version of `boots`.

 SemVer guarantees that any MINOR release after the one pinned from Tinkerbell should work as well.